notkasper/js-full-stack-boilerplate/readme.md

 NOTE:
-you must have docker, docker-compose, node and npm installed for this boilerplate to function prorperly.
+you must have docker, docker-compose, node and npm installed for this boilerplate to function properly.